ladmeyer/lockemeyer.com/content/vienna.md

 5. The taste of Linzertorte, a local specialty consisting of a nutty shortbread and redcurrant preserves.
 I was exhausted by the end.
 Am hoping to return some weekend to see the Lentos Art Museum.

 **2/1** -- In the morning, dropped off my Meldezettel, or housing registration form, with the city government so they don't fine me €726.
 The Austrian equivalent of a DMV seemed to be running much more efficiently than the ones I've been to in St. Louis, but that's a small sample size.
-So who knows.
+So who knows!